Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 'some text'
 {% endhighlight %}

-I did not assign the result of requirement expression, but I was able to access it anyway!
-I got last expression's result by using [underscore variable](https://nodejs.org/api/repl.html#repl_assignment_of_the_underscore_variable) – Node.js REPL automatically assigns last expression's result to `_` variable.
-Interesting, that despite being a popular choice for [lodash](https://lodash.com/), you can't assign to this variable.
+I did not assign the result of the `require` expression, but I was able to access it anyway!
+I got the last expression's result by using [underscore variable](https://nodejs.org/api/repl.html#repl_assignment_of_the_underscore_variable) – Node.js REPL automatically assigns the last expression's result to `_` variable.
+It is interesting, that despite being a popular choice for [lodash](https://lodash.com/), you can't assign to this variable.
 It will save the value, but after the next expression it will be different:

 {% highlight js linenos=table %}
 > node